DavidDuwaer/globol/README.md

 This library consists of a few key datatypes.
 The library provides plenty of methods to convert between instantiations of them.
 The following are the most important datatypes, the ones that you should know of.

 ### Instant
 This is a moment in physical time.
+This is the thing you will likely use most often.
 ### LocalDateTime
 A date with a time, e.g. `2020-01-20T19:34`
 ### LocalDate